anoma/namada/documentation/specs/src/base-ledger/governance.md

 The storage key will only be created if the transaction is signed either by a validator or a delegator.
 In case a vote misses a required memo or carries a memo with an invalid format, the vote will be discarded at validation time (VP) and it won't be written to storage.

 If delegators are allowed to vote, validators will be able to vote only for 2/3 of the total voting period, while delegators can vote until the end of the voting period.
+If only validators are allowed to vote for the `ProposalType` in exam, they are allowed to vote for the entire voting window.

 If a delegator votes differently than its validator, this will *override* the corresponding vote of this validator (e.g. if a delegator has a voting power of 200 and votes opposite to the delegator holding these tokens, than 200 will be subtracted from the voting power of the involved validator).